phil65/PrettyQt/README.md

 - all enum getters/setters also work with strings.
 Everything typed with Literals for an excellent IDE experience.
 (Example: )
 - adding a lot of __dunder__ methods to the classes to make them behave like good python citizens.

-The minimum supported python version is 3.10.
-Since large parts of the library are dealing with type conversions, the match-case statement is essential, therefore makin it impossible to use older Python versions.
-The minimum supported Qt version is 6.5, since it is the first Qt Version which is up-to-par featurewise with Qt5.

-The aim is to support the last two released Python versions as well as keeping support for the last Qt LTS release.

 Apart from the 3D related modules (Qt3D, QtDataVizualization), QtXml and QtSql, almost every class from Qt is covered.